 Comparison Between Mormonism and Christianity

 One of the differences between Mormonism and other branches of Christianity is that Mormons do not believe to Christians’ teaching on the presence of the Trinity.
 Furthermore, Mormons believe that God created the world using existing matter and not out of nothing, as Christians believe.
-The third difference is that Mormons believe that the 2nd coming of Christ will be in the United States.
-However, Christians believe that when Jesus Christ appears the 2nd time, he will appear in the heavens and everyone will see him.
+The third difference is that Mormons believe that the second coming of Christ will be in the United States.
+However, Christians believe that when Jesus Christ appears again, he will appear in the heavens and everyone will see him.

 Mormon Population By State